Günther Groissböck: Career

 From 2002 to 2003, Groissböck was a scholar at the Eliette and Herbert von Karajan Institute and then became bass singer at the Zürich Opera House.
 He debuted in Die Liebe der Danae in 2002.
 In 2005, he appeared twice in a role of Sarastro in The Magic Flute under Riccardo Muti's baton.
 In 2007, he sang in Der Freischütz at the Salzburg Festival.

 His debut at the Metropolitan Opera in New York was Colline in Puccini's La bohème in 2010.
 In 2011, Groissböck appeared as Landgrave Hermann in Wagner's Tannhäuser at the Bayreuth Festival.
 In 2013, Groissböck sang the role of Vodník in Rusalka.

-In 2014, the artistic director of the Teatro Real in Madrid, Gerard Mortier, offered him to sing the title role in Boris Godunov.
+In 2014, the artistic director of the Teatro Real in Madrid, Gerard Mortier, offered him the title role in Boris Godunov.
 In 2015, Groissböck sang the role of Baron Ochs at the Salzburg Festival in Der Rosenkavalier after his appearance five years ago in Rusalka which at that time was directed by former Vienna State Opera director Ioan Holender.
 The same year, he sang the Landgrave in Wagner's Tannhäuser at the Met.
 In 2016, he sang Gurnemanz with the Dutch National Opera in Wagner's Parsifal in Amsterdam again two years later at the Bayreuth Festival.
 During the 2016/2017 season he also sang as Fasolt in Wagner's Das Rheingold and Veit Pogner in Die Meistersinger von Nürnberg.

 In 2017, Groissböck reprised his Ochs, this time at the Metropolitan Opera, and again at that house in 2019/2020.
 From 2017 to 2019, he appeared as Prince Gremin in Eugene Onegin.